viascience/zkpnft/README.md

   + Define Polygon scan token under truffle-config.json

-  + To obtain tokens for deployment on Mumbai Polygon testnet please go to:
+  + To obtain tokens for deployment on the Mumbai Polygon testnet please go to:

       https://faucet.polygon.technology/

   + `truffle compile`

-  + Deployment on Mumbai testnet: `truffle migrate --network polygon`
+  + Deployment on the Mumbai testnet: `truffle migrate --network polygon`

   + Console to mint and verify over deployed contract on Mumbai testnet: `truffle console --network polygon`